saramoohead/engineering-your-story/session01/001c_3d_pens.md

 We need to load in the PLA filament, and to do that the pen needs to be turned on and warmed up.
 When the light is red, it's heating up.
 When it's blue, it's ready to go.

 Make sure you've got a sharp end of your filament, make sure it's not been previously melted.
 If it has a melted end, get a grown up to cut the end with a pair of scissors.

-Because this is melting plastic, you need to melt it onto a surface that you can remove it from.
-If you melt the plastic onto paper, the plastic will bond with the paper, like glue, and your creation will not come off easily.

 * Practice the squiggling!
 [Stencil from 3D Doodler](https://learn.the3doodler.com/stencils/lettering-practice/)